TimothyMarchant/EE6220FinalProject/README.md

 Unfortunately Mininet doesn't like large networks (also it does very badly with cycles, even with proper rules) so results will vary.

 The only thing I gathered from this project is how OpenFlow works, some SDN concepts that I couldn't apply.
 Very little time was spent on actually solving a problem, most of it was spent trying to figure out why the tools do not work.
+Which really means that this project did not contribute to my knowledge really and felt like a massive waste of time.
+Figuring out tooling does not give actual value to learning SDN if anything it just hampers it and shows the course is not thoughtout in the SDN portion.